 In automotive and electromechanical, a lot of rotations take place.
 There is a need for a device that will help support the transfer of signals and power from the rotating parts to the stationary parts.
 Do you know about slip rings?
 What about fiber optic rotary joints?
+How do fiber optic rotary joints work?
 Read below to know more and how they relate.

 Machines and devices don’t transfer power alone.
 Due to the advanced technology, there is an increasing demand for them to transfer data without loss, damage, or distortion.
 That is where the fiber optic rotary comes in handy.
 Do you know what it is?